Maryland Child Custody Lawyer

 - Character and reputation of the parents

-- Willingness of each parent to share custody
+- The willingness of each parent to share custody

 - Relationship between the child and each parent